kwameopareasiedu/docts/README.md

 order to be deployable on App Platform.

-- Each function folder under `packages/` must have all its import dependencies withing itself.
+- Each function folder under `packages/` must have all its import dependencies within itself.

   > If a function file imports a module outside the function folder in `src/`,
   > our build process must include all dependencies in the final folder
   > under `packages/`

 - The function folder can contain a single file which exports a name `main()` function.
-If the folder has multiple files, or has dependencies, it must a `package.json` indicating the main file as well as dependencies.
+If the folder has multiple files, or has dependencies, it must have a `package.json` indicating the entry file as well as dependencies.

-Now that we know this, we can begin constructing our build process.
+With this information, we can kinda see how our build process should look like.
 Let's see what we need to do here:

 - We need some kind of bundling, so we can merge function files and import dependencies into a single file
-- We need to determine the `node_modules` imports and
+- We need to determine the `node_modules` imports in the function file as well as all its dependencies
 - We need to generate each function's `package.json` which contains the entry file and its dependencies